prabhm512/weather-dashboard/README.md

 ## Description

-This mobile-reponsive application displays the current weather and 5-day forecast of the input city.
+This mobile-first application displays the current weather and 5-day forecast of the input city.

 ## Tools & Technologies